grpc/proposal/A88-xds-data-error-handling.md

     already have a cached version of the resource, which is where the does-not-exist timer is used.

-These methods do not map well to the two error categories defined above.
+These methods do not map well to the desired error handling behavior defined above.

-This proposal replaces those two methods with the following new methods, which do map more cleanly to the two error categories defined above:
+This proposal replaces those methods with the following two methods:

-- `OnTransientError(Status status)`: Will be invoked for transient errors only.
-This includes the ADS channel reporting TRANSIENT_FAILURE and the ADS stream terminating without receiving a response, as described in [gRFC A57].
-It also includes the resource timer firing if the "resource_timer_is_transient_error" server feature is present.
-The watcher is generally expected to ignore the error if it already has a valid cached resource.

-- `OnClientDataError(Status status, bool fail_on_data_errors)`: Will be
-  invoked for client-generated data errors only.
-This is used when we NACK a resource.
-The `fail_on_data_errors` parameter indicates whether the server feature of the same name was present in the bootstrap configuration for the xDS server that caused the data error.
-If the watcher already has a valid resource, it will use the `fail_on_data_errors` parameter to determine whether it should continue using that resource or whether it should stop using that resource and put itself into a failing state.

-- `OnServerDataError(Status status, bool fail_on_data_errors)`: Will be
+- `OnResourceChanged(StatusOr<ResourceType> resource)`: Will be invoked
-  invoked for server-generated data errors only.
-This is used for [xRFC TP3] errors and when the does-not-exist timer fires when the "resource_timer_is_transient_error" server feature is *not* present.
-  The `fail_on_data_errors` parameter indicates whether the server feature of the same name was present in the bootstrap configuration for the xDS server that caused the data error.
-If the watcher already has a valid resource, it will use the two parameters to determine whether it should continue using that resource or whether it should stop using that resource and put itself into a failing state.
-See [xRFC TP3] for guidance on what status codes should be used to decide to drop an existing resource.

-For transient connectivity errors, including the ADS channel reporting TRANSIENT_FAILURE and the ADS stream terminating without receiving a response (as described in [gRFC A57]), we will call `OnTransientError()` instead of `OnError()`, but the semantics and behavior will remain the same.
-The watcher will ignore these errors if there is a previously cached version of the resource.

-For NACKs, we will call `OnClientDataError()`.
-The watcher behavior will depend on the presence of the "fail_on_data_errors" server feature in the bootstrap configuration: if the server feature is present, we will drop any previously cached resource and fail data plane RPCs; otherwise, we will continue using the previously cached resource if we have one.
+  to notify the watcher of a new version of the resource received from the xDS server or an error indicating the reason why the resource cannot be obtained.
+Note that if an error is passed to this method after the watcher has previously seen a valid resource, the watcher is expected to stop using that previously delivered resource.
+In this case, the XdsClient will remove the resource from its cache, so that CSDS will not report a resource that the client is not actually using.

+- `OnAmbientError(Status status)`: Will be invoked to notify the watcher of an error that occurs after a resource has been received that should not modify the watcher's use of that resource but that may be useful information about the ambient state of the XdsClient.
+In particular, the watcher should NOT stop using the previously seen resource, and the XdsClient will NOT remove the resource from its cache.
+However, the error message may be useful as additional context to include in errors that are being generated for other reasons.
+For example, if failing a data plane RPC due to all endpoints being unreachable, it may be useful to also report that the client has lost contact with the xDS server.

+### Handling Data Errors

+As described above, the behavior that we want on data errors depends on whether we can depend on the control plane to properly alert human operators when these errors occur.
+To configure this, we will introduce a new server feature in the bootstrap config called "fail_on_data_errors", which indicates that we cannot depend on the control plane to properly alert human operators.

+This server feature affects all data errors, which are the following cases:
+- NACKs
+- resource deletions in LDS and CDS
+- [xRFC TP3] errors with status NOT_FOUND or PERMISSION_DENIED

+If one of these errors occurs and there is no previously cached version of the resource, then the XdsClient will call the watchers' `OnResourceChanged()` method with an appropriate error.

-For the resource timer, the behavior will depend on the presence of the "resource_timer_is_transient_error" server feature in the bootstrap configuration.
-If that server feature is present, then when the timer fires, we will call `OnTransientError()` with a status code of UNAVAILABLE.
-If the server feature is *not* present, then when the timer fires, we will call `OnServerDataError()` with a status code of NOT_FOUND.
-In either case, since we use this timer only when we do not have a previously cached version of the resource, the result will be the same: we will fail data plane RPCs.
+If one of these errors occurs when there IS a previously cached version of the resource, then the behavior depends on whether the "fail_on_data_errors" server feature is present in the bootstrap config.
+If the server feature is present, then the XdsClient will remove the previous version of the resource from its cache and will call the watchers' `OnResourceChanged()` method with an appropriate error.
+If the server feature is NOT present, then the XdsClient will retain the previous version of the resource in its cache and will call the watchers' `OnAmbientError()` method with an appropriate error.

-For [xRFC TP3] errors, we will call `OnServerDataError()`.
-The watcher behavior will depend on the value of the "fail_on_data_errors" parameter and the status code.
-In gRPC, our watchers will throw away a previously seen resource if `fail_on_data_errors` is true and the status code is either NOT_FOUND or PERMISSION_DENIED; in any other case, we will retain the previously seen resource, if any.

-TODO: Do we need to batch updates to the watcher somehow for the case where we've got a previous version of a resource cached plus an error?
-Previously, that was okay, because we'd just deliver both updates to the watcher, one at a time.
-But if the watcher is going to decide to throw away the cached resource when it sees the error, maybe we need to deliver both at once, in case a new watcher starts when we've already got both the cached resource and the error?
+### Handling Transient Errors

+Transient errors include the following cases:
+- the xDS channel reporting TRANSIENT_FAILURE or the ADS stream failing without having received a response from the server, as described in [gRFC A57]
+- [xRFC TP3] errors with any status *except* NOT_FOUND or PERMISSION_DENIED

+When one of these errors occurs, if we do NOT have a previously cached version of the resource, the XdsClient will call the watchers' `OnResourceChanged()` method to notify them of the error.
+If we DO have a previously cached version of the resource, the XdsClient will instead call the watchers' `OnAmbientError()` method to notify them of the error.

 ### Support for Errors Provided by the xDS server as per [xRFC TP3]